Section 2 of the ECAA is an extended essay responding to an excerpt of text.

 Students sometimes don’t reach a clear conclusion.
 You need to ensure that you give a decisive answer to the question and clearly explain how you’ve reached this judgement.
 Essays that do not come to a clear conclusion generally have a smaller impact and score lower.

-Looking to boost your ECAA Essay Score?
-We have the support you need to improve your essay writing skills.
+Looking to boost your TMUA score?
+We have the support you need to improve your exam technique.